-But there’s hope for frugal consumers.
 Countless websites, apps, and virtual tools offer compelling discounts, deals, coupons, and other types of help for budget-conscious digital shoppers.
 A handful offer relief for brick-and-mortar shoppers as well.
-Unless otherwise noted, all of the resources below have mobile apps and mobile-responsive websites.

 Best Discount and Deal Sites: Direct-Sale or Hybrid Models

-These options all have a direct sales component that allows users to purchase deeply discounted items on-site or through an app.
+These discount and deal sites all have a direct sales component that allows users to purchase deeply discounted items on-site or through an app.
 Some also curate coupons, special deals, and instant discounts from third-party retailers.

 - What It Is: A catchall discounting site and app that includes a direct-sale online marketplace and curated, time-limited coupons for online and offline purchases.